 - They are slightly firmer and can be felt more easily.

 - They do require a slightly longer incision.
 This means that these implants will have to be placed through incisions on the bottom of the breasts.

-- Since they are shaped their orientation is very important and improper positioning of the implant is not uncommon.
+- Since they are shaped, their orientation is critical and improper positioning of the implant is not uncommon.
 And they can rotate.